 Well that day came sooner than imagined.
 I sold my house for much more than expected.
 After paying off the last of my debt I had the money for my Tesla.

 Though I could have paid cash for it, I didn’t.
 Instead, I made some financial moves minimizing my year end tax liabilities.
 I also made some major investments in myself and my daughter's future.

 My initial goal was to pay off the Tesla in 6 months.
 As the loan rate is so low, it might not even be in my best financial interest to do that.
-Yet I am still do debt adverse.
+Yet I am still debt averse.

-I go back and forth on what the best use of my money would be, investing or paying the car off.
-I'll make a decision soon.
+I go back and forth on what the best use of my money would be, whether it will be investing or paying the car off.
+I'll definitely be making a decision soon.
 Whatever decision I make it will be an intentional one.

 I respect Dave’s platform so much I could never go on his show knowing that I have deviated from his principles.
 I owe so much to him and his teachings.
 Instead I’ll use my own platform.
 Though I don’t have a fraction of his reach, I am confident that those who need to hear my story will.